godotengine/godot-docs/getting_started/workflow/best_practices/godot_notifications.rst

 which the engine has actually detected the input.

 One can check for input actions within the input callbacks just the same.
-If one wants to use delta time, one can fetch it from the :ref:`Performance <class_Performance>` singleton as needed.
+If one wants to use delta time, one can fetch it from the related deltatime methods as needed.

 .. tabs::
   .. code-tab:: gdscript GDScript